stepleton/cameo/README.md

 details of the plugboard.

-When assembling the Cameo board, it may be advisable to place the two voltage translater ICs first, followed by the discrete SMD components and then by the through-hole headers/connectors. **Remember, Cameo expects to be slung underneath the PocketBeagle, so the 5V I/O header (centre) should emerge from the bottom of the board, while the headers (or sockets) for connecting to the
+When assembling the Cameo board, it may be advisable to place the two voltage translator ICs first, followed by the discrete SMD components and then by the through-hole headers/connectors. **Remember, Cameo expects to be slung underneath the PocketBeagle, so the 5V I/O header (centre) should emerge from the bottom of the board, while the headers (or sockets) for connecting to the